sbslee/fuc/README.rst

        bam-index    Index a SAM/BAM/CRAM file.
        bam-rename   Rename the sample in a SAM/BAM/CRAM file. bam-slice    Slice a SAM/BAM/CRAM file.
-       bed-intxn    Find the intersection of two or more BED files. bed-sum      Summarize a BED file.
+       bed-intxn    Find the intersection of BED files. bed-sum      Summarize a BED file.
        cov-concat   Concatenate depth of coverage files.
        cov-rename   Rename the samples in a depth of coverage file.